Sex Educator Training Classes

 The mission of the SFSI training is to train people to provide accurate, nonjudgmental sex information to the public.
 At the end of training, a student should make significant progress in basic sex information, communication and education skills, and personal insight.

-SFSI’s Sex Educator’s Training is now available to you 2 different ways:
+SFSI’s Sex Educator’s Training can be taken in two different ways:

 - Single Semester Track.
 Take the training as an intensive, all during the same spring or fall and all with the same cohort of fellow students.
 You’ll experience 60+ hours of instruction in just over two months—more than most medical students receive during their professional education!
 You’ll hear from individuals and panels of speakers, as well as watch videos, slides, and films covering all aspects of human sexuality.
 This is the most direct way to become a SFSI volunteer.
 We highly recommend this route: it offers the tightest learning experience and valuable networking opportunity with your peers in the class.
 We reserve most of our seats for people who wish to complete the training in one cycle.